TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # DESCRIPTION

-This is a text menu driven tool for checking and tuning up your git-proj configurations.
+This is a text menu driven tool for checking and "tuning up" your git-proj configurations.
 There are 4 configuration "levels" to
 consider: Product, User, Project, and Local.
-The standard git support configs at the User and Local levels, and the usual --global and
-\--local options can be used with "git config" to get and set variables.
+The standard git support configs at the User and Local levels (--global and --local) can be used with "git config" to get and set variables.
 Or you can edit the files directly.
-See the FILES section for files listed by their levels.
+See the FILES section for the files listed by their levels.

 The "git proj config" tool has two major sections: "Health Checks" and "Actions".

-The "problem" health check will report serious problems that should be fixed (some fix-up help will be offered).
+The "problem" health check will report serious problems that should be fixed.
 The other health checks are useful for finding areas that you might want to update.
-For example, in your user level configs may have changed and you might notice some project level configs are different.
-You can then run and "action" to make them consistent.
+For example, your user level configs may have changed and you might notice some project level configs are different.
+You can then run an "action" to make them consistent.

 The "actions" are used to copy config variables and files between the different "levels".
 Some actions will only copy things that are